 Space Cloud needs a config file in order to function.
 The config file is used to load information like the database to be used, its connection string, security rules, etc. You can find the config used for our todo app here.

 This is how the config file looks like.

---- id: space-cloud secret: some-secret modules: crud: mongo: conn: mongodb://localhost:27017 isPrimary: true collections: todos: isRealtimeEnabled: true rules: create: rule: allow read: rule: allow update: rule: allow delete: rule: allow auth: email: enabled: true faas: enabled: false nats: nats://localhost:4222 realtime: enabled: true kafka: localhost fileStore: enabled: false storeType: local conn: ./ rules: rule1: prefix: / rule: create: rule: allow read: rule: allow delete: rule: allow
+--- id: space-cloud secret: some-secret modules: crud: mongo: conn: mongodb://localhost:27017 isPrimary: true collections: todos: isRealtimeEnabled: true rules: create: rule: allow read: rule: allow update: rule: allow delete: rule: allow auth: email: enabled: true functions: enabled: false nats: nats://localhost:4222 realtime: enabled: true kafka: localhost fileStore: enabled: false storeType: local conn: ./ rules: rule1: prefix: / rule: create: rule: allow read: rule: allow delete: rule: allow

 Quickly going through it,